mahadipepetak/jqFormValidator/README.md

 - ive been wanting to create at least one plugin. so this is my first one, hahaha:P

 # warning (i guess?)
+- there are only 4 validations available (required, min, regex & filePdf) as these are the only things i need to use in my current project.
 - i tried to make it as general as i can, but i'm well aware that it still has a lot more to do to make it work as a good plugin.
 - i only update the code if my project requires me to make it better.
 - so the plugin will be beta until God knows when, hahaha.